Comparison inequalities and fastest-mixing Markov chains: Comparison inequalities. Comparison inequalities

-\begr As we shall see from examples, the applicability of our new technique of comparison inequalities is limited (i)~by the monotonicity requirement for membership in~$\Fc$ and (ii)~by the extent to which~$\Fc$ is ordered by~$\preceq$.
-But restriction~(i) in the choice of kernel has the payoff (among others) that the perfect simulation algorithms (see~\cite{MR1630416} for background) Coupling From The Past~\cite{MR99k:60176,MR99d:60081,MR99g:60116,MR2001h:65014} and FMMR (Fill--Machida--Murdoch--Rosenthal)~\cite{MR99g:60113,MR2001m:60164} can often be run efficiently for monotone chains.
-Restriction~(ii) needs to be explored thoroughly for interesting and important examples.
-This paper treats a few examples, in Sections~\ref{S:unif} (especially \ref{SS:mono}), \ref{S:BD}, and~\ref{S:PW}.
-For discussion about the relation between our comparison-inequalities technique and existing techniques for comparing mixing times of Markov chains, see \refR{R:compcomp} below. \enr
+\begin{Remark} As we shall see from examples, the applicability of our new technique of comparison inequalities is limited (i) by the monotonicity requirement for membership in\vadjust{\goodbreak} $\Fc$ and (ii) by the extent to which $\Fc $ is ordered by $\preceq$.
+But restriction (i) in the choice of kernel has the payoff (among others) that the perfect simulation algorithms (see~\cite{MR1630416} for background) Coupling From The Past \cite {MR99k60176,MR99d60081,MR99g60116,MR2001h65014} and FMMR (Fill--Machida--Murdoch--Rosenthal)~\cite{MR99g60113,MR2001m60164} can often be run efficiently for monotone chains.
+Restriction (ii) needs to be explored thoroughly for interesting and important examples.
+This paper treats a few examples, in Sections~\ref{Sunif} (especially Section~\ref{SSmono}),~\ref{SBD} and~\ref{SPW}.
+For discussion about the relation between our comparison-inequalities technique and existing techniques for comparing mixing times of Markov chains, see Remark~\ref{Rcompcomp} below. \end{Remark}

-The remainder of this section is devoted to the proof of \refP{P:CI}, which we will derive as a consequence of an extremely simple, but---as far as we know---new, matrix-theoretic result, \refP{P:matrix}.
+The remainder of this section is devoted to the proof of Proposition~\ref{PCI}, which we will derive as a consequence of an extremely simple, but---as far as we know---new, matrix-theoretic result, Proposition~\ref{Pmatrix}.

 The general setting is this.
-We are given a positive vector $\pi \in \RR^n$ and define the $L^2(\pi)$ inner product as at~\eqref{inner}.
-We are also given a set (not necessarily a subspace) $W \subseteq \RR^n$.
+We are given a positive vector $\pi\in \RR^n$ and define the $L^2(\pi)$ inner product as at (\ref{inner}).
+We are also given a set (not necessarily a subspace) $W \subseteq\RR ^n$.
 Let $M_n(\RR)$ denote the collection of $n$-by-$n$ real matrices.
 Define

-(This of course means that a real matrix~$A$ belongs to~$\Fc$ if and only if $A w \in W$ for every $w \in W$.)
+(This of course means that a real matrix $A$ belongs to $\Fc$ if and only if $A w \in W$ for every $w \in W$.)
 Define a (clearly reflexive and transitive) relation $\preceq$ on $M_n(\RR)$ by declaring that $A \preceq B$ if

-We observe in passing (i)~that $A \preceq B$ if and only if $A^* \preceq B^*$ and (ii)~that the relation $\preceq$ may fail to be antisymmetric (but this will present no difficulty).
+We observe in passing (i) that $A \preceq B$ if and only if $A^* \preceq B^*$ and (ii) that the relation $\preceq$ may fail to be antisymmetric (but this will present no difficulty).